deathblade1104/deathblade1104/README.md

 - **High-performance data modelling** & query optimization
 - **System design patterns**: CQRS, Event Sourcing, Saga, Distributed Transactions

 If you check my repos, you’ll see small prototypes / experiments around these themes (or will soon).

+### 🧠 GenAI & ML Stack
+🤖 Experienced in integrating **LLMs and GenAI workflows** into production backend systems:
+- **LangChain / LangGraph** – for chaining models, memory, and retrieval
+- **Prompt Engineering** – to build structured, reliable model outputs
+- **MCP (Model Context Protocol)** – for auto-generating documentation and structured workflows
+- **OpenAI / Gemini APIs** – for ticket classification, retrieval-augmented generation, and semantic search
+- **ChromaDB** – for vector storage and semantic retrieval in Q&A systems

+Examples:
+- Built a GenAI-based **ticket classifier** that improved triage accuracy to **85%** and reduced handling time by **40%**
+- Developed a **semantic Q&A retrieval app** using ChromaDB + Google Generative AI
+- Automated internal documentation workflows with **GitHub MCP agents**

 ---